LamonatoAndrea/KringleCon4/12. Frost Tower Website Checkup/README.md

 Table Schema encontact Table todo Columns [{'columnName': 'id', 'columnType': 'INT', 'isPK': True}, {'columnName': 'note', 'columnType': 'VARCHAR', 'isPK': False}, {'columnName': 'completed', 'columnType': 'TINYINT', 'isPK': False}]
 ```

-From column “note” of “TODO” table it is possible to extract the challenge answer using the very same SQL injection technique and having a LOT of time to wait & waste:
+From column `note` of `TODO` table it is possible to extract the challenge answer using the very same SQL injection technique and having a *LOT* of time to wait & waste:
 ```
 Table todo has 9 rows
 Table todo row#0 has content [1, "Buy up land all around Santa's Castle", 1]